 Pascal Baudar is a person that I've only started following recently (as of writing this), but if you're at all curious about fermenting his Instagram Page is a treasure trove of knowledge.
 He also has three books all about fermenting and brewing with wild ingredients.
 They can be found on Amazon.

 My above mentioned friends at Modern Forager recently published a wonderful mushroom cookbook!
-Wild Mushrooms: A Cookbook and Foraging Guide is lovely complication of recipes and tips from 25 different foragers around North America.
+Wild Mushrooms: A Cookbook and Foraging Guide is lovely complication of recipes and tips from 25 different foragers around North America, including yours truly.
 Kristen and Trent complied the recipes, tested and photographed them, and made it all come together in this awesome book!
 Check it out on their website, Modern Forager or on Amazon.